Occupational Therapy Under IDEA

-- Performance components of sensorimotor, cognitive, and psycho-social development that may affect the learning process.
+- Performance components of sensorimotor, cognitive, and psychosocial development that may affect the learning process.

 Since referral procedures vary among school systems, therapists should become thoroughly familiar with the process in their assigned school(s).
 Many schools have an established referral protocol, which may include pre-referral, identification of problems(s), accepted strategies, and work samples.
-The teacher, school psychologist, physician, other related services personnel, community agencies providers, or parents may initiate referrals in the educational setting.
+The teacher, school psychologist, physician, other related services personnel, community agency providers, or parents may initiate referrals in the educational setting.
 Best practice is that collaboration remains the foundation for all procedures.
 Referral information should include:

-- the screening (if done) and records;
+- The screening (if done) and records;

-- interviews with parents, school personnel and related professionals; and
+- Interviews with parents, school personnel and related professionals; and

-- work samples, where relevant.
+- Work samples, where relevant.

-Will I have to pay for Occupational Therapy Services?
+Will I have to pay for occupational therapy services?

-- Special education;
+- Special education

 - Related services needed by students to benefit from special education means transportation and such developmental, corrective, and other related/supportive services including:

-- Speech pathology and audiology,
+- Speech pathology and audiology

-- Psychological services,
+- Psychological services

-- Physical and occupational therapy,
+- Physical and occupational therapy

-- Recreation, including therapeutic recreation,
+- Recreation, including therapeutic recreation

-- Social work services,
+- Social work services

-- Counseling services,
+- Counseling services

-- Medical services (diagnostic or evaluation only),
+- Medical services (diagnostic or evaluation only)

-- Parent training and counseling,
+- Parent training and counseling

-- Assistive technology devices and services,
+- Assistive technology devices and services

-- Rehabilitation counseling, and
+- Rehabilitation counseling

-- School health services.
+- School health services

-Occupational Therapy Under Section 504 of the Rehabilitation Act of 1973
+Occupational therapy under Section 504 of the Rehabilitation Act of 1973

-Section 504 of the Rehabilitation Act is a broad civil rights law, which protects the rights of individuals with disabilities in programs, and activities that receive federal financial assistance from the U.S. Department of Education.
+Section 504 of the Rehabilitation Act is a broad civil rights law, which protects the rights of individuals with disabilities in programs and activities that receive federal financial assistance from the U.S. Department of Education.
 Section 504 requires an accommodation plan for all students who meet the definition of disabled.
 General education is responsible for providing equal access to all programs operated by the public school to students with disabilities under the requirements of Section 504.
-Sometimes students with disabilities are not eligible for special education services yet have difficulty participating in and benefiting from educational programs.
+Sometimes students with disabilities are not eligible for special education services, yet have difficulty participating in and benefiting from educational programs.
 Under Section 504 of the Rehabilitation Act, students might be eligible for occupational therapy services as a reasonable accommodation to help them learn, care for themselves, perform manual tasks, walk, speak, and breathe.
 Under Section 504, students who are currently disabled cannot be denied, or excluded from, educational services.
 Section 504 identifies individuals as disabled if they have a physical or mental impairment which substantially limits a major life activity, have a record of the impairment, or are regarded as having such an impairment.
 Students with disabilities defined under 504 must have equal access to educational services as non-disabled students.

 34 C.F.R 300.16.